-Assistant Director, World Campus Faculty Development
+Interim Director, World Campus Faculty Development

 Andrew received a Ph.D. in higher education leadership, management, and policy from Seton Hall University in 2013.
 His dissertation is titled The Strained Partnership Between Secularization and Sectarianism in Higher Education.
 He earned a B.A. in religion from Westminster College (Pennsylvania), followed by an M.Div. and Th.M. from Princeton Theological Seminary, where he won the Fellowship in Practical Theology.
 He began work in faculty development as a senior instructional designer at Seton Hall University in South Orange, New Jersey, and then as a Federal Title III Grant program director at Mount Aloysius College in Cresson, Pennsylvania.
 He has published in the Teacher’s College Record, the Journal for Cultural and Religious Theory, and the Journal of Religion and Popular Culture.
 He has also co-written a book chapter in the volume, Private Higher Education in Post-Communist Europe: In Search of Legitimacy (2007).
 He has presented at such conferences as the Association for the Study of Higher Education, the Online Learning Consortium, Educause, and the Educause Learning Initiative.

 Cathy Shreckengast started her Penn State career in the College of Agricultural Sciences in 2007 and joined World Campus in 2009.
 In August 2013, she became a part of the Faculty Development team, where she provides support for the research, design, and implementation of the faculty training, onboarding/mentoring, scholarly life initiatives, and unit capacity expansion that are part of the functions of World Campus Faculty Development.
 She earned her associate degree in business administration/accounting from South Hills School of Business and Technology.